tmart234/OpenFlow/APIs&OSS.md

 https://github.com/AIStream-Peelout/flow-forecast
 - LSTM flow forecasting
 - run pretrained model in inference mode: https://flow-forecast.readthedocs.io/en/latest/inference.html
-- download the model with the model's ID and pip flow-forecast package
+- download the model with the model's ID using flow-forecast's pip package
     - Find ID and config file in the public wandb.io training run's
     - download model as ONYX
     - DA-RNN is easiest model to use (minimal features)